opoupeney/dfd/source/devguide/dfx-basics.rst

 DreamFace is a platform that empowers :term:`Full Stack`  and :term:`Mean Stack` developers.

-Developers can focus thier efforts on building a great user experience with the rapid application development features in the DreamFace Studio and take advantage of the application infrastructure, packaging and deployment that DreamFace supplies out of the box.
+Developers can focus thier efforts on building a great user experience with the rapid application development features in the DreamFace Studio and take advantage of the application infrastructure, packaging and deployment that DreamFace provides out of the box.

-To get the maximum benefit from DreamFace developers should have a working knowledge of the following technologies :
+To get the maximum benefit from DreamFace, developers should have a working knowledge of the following technologies :

 * Standard Web Technologies (HTML5, CSS3, Javascript)
 * Angular.js